Function Calling

 Getting Started

-You’ll need an Inference Cloud account and API key to use the Batch API.
+You’ll need an Inference.net account and API key to use Function Calling.
 See our Quick Start Guide for instructions on how to create an account and get an API key.

 Install the OpenAI SDK for your language of choice.